Rami-Alshembari/-/README.md

 ## 🌟 **Outreach and Engagement**
 - 🎤 2018: Speaker for "Physics Without Frontiers" Program, Trieste.
 - 🎤 2022: Speaker for "European Strategy Forum on Research Infrastructures", Paris.
-- 🌌 Volunteered for public outreach events with the Society of Astronomical Amateurs in Gaza.

 ---